Work with external recruiters can be recorded in Personio in two different ways:

 - Agree with your external recruiters that all candidate proposals will be emailed to the inbound email address of your Personio inbox.
 Then follow the usual process to turn these messages into corresponding candidate profiles.

-- Next, enter the external recruiters' previously created Channels into the respective applicant profiles.
+- Next, enter the external recruiters' previously created Channels into the respective candidate profiles.
 In this way, you can clearly see the origin of each application.
 Use the Channels report to compare the performance of the individual channels.

 Option B: Create an Employee Profile for the External Recruiter